 Clearly, you can’t run experiments on Space Shuttles and see at what temperature they blow up.
 And, when the Challenger did blow up, the debris was messy enough that it could be used to offer a range of possible explanations.
 So, there’s no scientific way of showing why the Challenger blew up.

 If there is no scientific support for your expert’s opinion, take a line from Richard Feynman’s book and, build the facts to show that the breach of the standard of care meant that your scenario was a dangerous outlier from the normal operation.

-Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Brent, Fiol & Pratt LLP, including personal injury, medical malpractice, and business litigation.
+Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Mitchell Leeds, LLP, including personal injury, medical malpractice, and business litigation.
 He started his legal career as a Deputy DA in Merced County where he tried numerous cases to a jury, including third-strike felonies, juvenile sexual assaults, and manslaughter.
 He brings this extensive trial experience to his civil practice.
 He is a University of Chicago graduate.
-He received his law degree from UC Hastings in San Francisco.http://www.bfplawyers.com
+He received his law degree from UC Hastings in San Francisco.https://www.mitchelllawsf.com/